JarnoRalli/gstreamer-examples/docker/README.md

 # Docker Images

-This directory contains docker files used for generating docker containers where the examples can be run.
+This directory contains docker files used for generating docker images where the examples can be run.

 * [Dockerfile-deepstream](Dockerfile-deepstream)
   * Docker container with DeepStream 6.1.1 plus samples and DeepStream Python bindings